 Eating Is An Agricultural Act

 Farmer, author, poet and agrarian philosopher Wendell Berry once expressed a profound truth: “Eating is an agricultural act”.
-It is this relationship between the land, our food and our bodies to which we seek to bring wholeness and healing.
+It is this relationship between the land, our food and our bodies that we seek to restore and celebrate.

-The Land and Table initiative was sparked in part by a report titled: ‘Land and Table: Cultivating Sustainable Agriculture and Resilient Food Systems in Virginia’s Region 2000‘ originally produced for the Region 2000 Partnership concerning the economic impacts of the local food movement nationally, statewide in Virginia and in the Lynchburg regional area.
+Land and Table originally began as a grassroots effort sparked in part by a report titled: ‘Land and Table: Cultivating Sustainable Agriculture and Resilient Food Systems in Virginia’s Region 2000‘ originally produced for the Region 2000 Partnership concerning the economic impacts of the local food movement nationally, statewide in Virginia and in the Lynchburg regional area.
 This report was made for local economic developers and regional leaders but it is a great starting point for anyone who is interested in the connection between consumer buying habits, the relocalization of our economy in these troubled times, and the renewal of our regional foodshed.

 After the report was discussed by regional leaders we took it and used it as a springboard to begin our initial local food forums in November 2011.
 Our initial forum had three local residents present and from there our monthly gatherings grew month by month (with an average of 20 to 30 adults each event, even now) and today we are laboring with a long term vision to create a grassroots community from which a renewal of local agriculture and our foodshed can begin to take shape.
 Will you join us?